Hi friend and Welcome!

 2) Mixing Headphones

 I didn’t put these in the mandatory section because they aren’t truly necessary, well technically.
-I used a cheap 20 set for the longest time and “got by”.
+I used the cheap MDR V150’s for the longest time and “got by”.
 But in actuality, my first big purchase towards my studio was a pair of Sony MDR 7506’s, and I never looked back.

 3) A turntable